kharchenkolab/dropEst/README.md

 output (see *Estimation/BamTags/Type* in *configs/config_desc.xml*).
 If .gtf file isn't provided and .bam file doesn't containt annotation tags, all reads with not empty gene tag are considered as exonic.

+#### Velocyto integration
+For some purposes (i.e. [velocyto](http://velocyto.org/)) it can be useful to look separately at the fraction of intronic and exonic UMIs.
+Option *"-V"* allows to output three separate count matrices, each of which contains only UMIs of a specific type: intronic, exonic or exon/intron spanning.
+These matrices are stored in the separate file *"cell.counts.matrices.rds"*.

 ### Command line arguments for dropEst
 *  -b, --bam-output: print tagged bam files